Frequently Asked Questions

 3. I haven't received a Courtesy Notice in the mail, what should I do?

 It is generally takes up to three weeks for the court to process and mail a courtesy notice.
 The Court must first receive the citation/ticket from the citing agency before a notice can be generated and issued.
-Currently, the court is using a new case management system and there have been significant delays with courtesy notices.
 Please use one of the following options when attempting to follow up on a citation:

 1. Call the Court at 831-420-2200 or send an email to firstname.lastname@example.org.
 Please be prepared to provide your ticket number.
 Please include the ticket number if you choose email.

 2. Go to either the Santa Cruz or Watsonville Court Clerk’s Office and ask if your ticket has been entered.
 Please bring your ticket with you.
 Location information for each courthouse is listed on the Web.

 The Court is not required to send out courtesy notices but does as a courtesy to court users.
 Courtesy notices are mailed to the address written on the traffic ticket.
 If you have moved, and your address is different from the one on your ticket, there is a good chance that you will not receive a courtesy notice.
 You should contact the court immediately if you need to provide a proper address.
 The fact that you have not received a courtesy notice does not relieve you of the responsibility to resolve your ticket.